xXleowXx/gitlab-charts/doc/charts/gitlab/index.md

     rule is implemented only for the `registry` chart and the `gitlab` chart alongwith all its subcharts except `webservice` and `sidekiq`.

 `nodeAffinity` only implements the [`In` operator](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#operators).

-For more information, see [the relevant Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).

 The following example sets `affinity`, with both `nodeAffinity` and `antiAffinity` set to `hard`: